patricklyte/SymphonieFx/readme.md

 SymphonieFx (c) Patrick Meng is a JavaFx implemention of Symphonie developed in the 90s for Amiga Computers.
 No warranty of any kind given.
 You use this software at your own risk.
 This is freeware and opensource.
-You may use parts of the sourcecode in your own projects. https://github.com/patricklyte/SymphonieFx/wiki
+You can use parts of the sourcecode in your own projects. https://github.com/patricklyte/SymphonieFx/wiki

 Original software is